nunchistudio/blacksmith/documentation/guides/transformation/flows.md

 # Flows

 In the previous guides we created triggers within a source.
+When returning the processed event, a trigger can either call actions directly or pass though *flows*.

-We associate sources' triggers to destinations' actions with flows.
-This *middleman* is useful because it allows to:
+The use of flows is optional.
+A trigger can call actions directly and never return flows.
+However, flows can be useful because it allows to:
 - Enable or disable flows whenever we want;
-- Share flows between multiple triggers;
+- Share actions between multiple triggers;
-- Share data structures between triggers and actions;
+- Share data structures between multiple triggers and actions;
 - Add business logic specific to a flow without impacting the triggers and actions.

 ## Create a flow